-Basically, a sketchcrawl is a full-day of drawing — in a journal or on some other art support such as paper, canvas, etc. — usually done as part of a stroll around a particular area.
+A sketchcrawl* is a full-day of sketching or drawing in a journal, or on some other art materials such as paper, canvas, etc.

-When I travel, I often take my journaling supplies onto the plane and begin (and conclude) my travel journals during those flights.
+Then, when I travel, I take those same sketchcrawl supplies in my purse or backpack, so I can work on my travel journals on the plane.
 (Just remember the four-ounce rule on liquids… no big containers of gel medium, glue, or tubes of paint.)

 For me, sketching – with pencil, pen, markers, or watercolors – is a relaxing way to enjoy the scenery, wherever I am.
 Whether it’s a local scene or a trip abroad, art journaling helps me notice – and appreciate – more of what’s around me.